-In the case of EU, a damage at the day of the peak of pandemic higher than 38% could be explained by the fact that the Member States, especially the Western ones (such as Italy, Spain, France, etc.) were more affected than other countries in the world (with the exception of the USA and the UK).
-For the next year, the forecast report of the European Commission provides for a rapid recovery of the EU economy, the projected growth rate being + 6.1%, after in 2019 it would reach only + 1.5%.
+We consider that a damage to the EU economy at the peak of the pandemic of 50-51% is plausible, as it is already known that Member States, especially Western ones (such as Italy, Spain, France, etc.) were affected to a much greater extent than other countries in the world (with the exception of USA and UK).
+For next year, the forecast report of the European Commission provides for a rapid recovery for the EU economy, the projected growth rate being + 6.1%, after in 2019 it had been only + 1.5%.